 This takes place through workers’ compensation, a type of financial agreement between your business and its employees that provides compensation for injured employees in exchange for them relinquishing their right to sue.

-Workers compensation is an important part of every business, as well as a top reason for both small and large businesses to invest in insurance.
+Workers comp is an important part of every business, as well as a top reason for both small and large businesses to invest in insurance.
 Workers’ compensation insurance reduces the costs for your business of providing relief in the event one of your employees is injured.

 Do You Need Workers’ Compensation Insurance?